Holistic Therapy and Alternative Medicine Techniques

 Holistic medicine may be confused with homeopathic medicine because it sounds similar, but these terms are not the same.
 Homeopathy refers to the use of very tiny amounts of a substance for various purported health benefits.
 Homeopathic medicine is based on the idea that you can select a therapy based on how similar the symptoms produced by the remedy match the symptoms associated with the condition being treated.
 1

-Homeopathic treatment is hotly debated, with many researchers having found it to be of little to no use for serious illness and disease.12 Though the term homeopathy may be distinct from that of holistic medicine, the concept may sometimes be incorporated into a greater holistic treatment plan.1
+Homeopathic treatment is hotly debated, with many researchers having found it to be of little to no use for serious illness and disease.12 Though homeopathy is not synonymous with holistic medicine, the concept may sometimes be incorporated into a greater holistic treatment plan.1

 The acceptance of holistic treatment has been growing.
 As part of this, complementary and alternative treatments (CAM) are being utilized on an increasing basis.
 In 2007, 38.3% of adults and 11.8% of children accessed some form of complementary or alternative medicine, according to the National Center for Complementary and Integrative Health.6

 CAM encompasses many different types of therapies and treatments designed to treat more than outward physical symptoms.
-Complementary treatments refer to approaches used alongside conventional approaches, while alternative treatments refer to those used instead of conventional forms.6
+While often used interchangeably, complementary treatments refer to approaches used alongside conventional approaches, while alternative treatments refer to those used instead of conventional forms.6 It’s crucial for effective addiction treatment that holistic therapy is used as a complementary approach to evidence-based approaches such as behavioral therapy, peer support, treatment for co-occurring disorders, and more.7

 More patients and clinicians are recognizing the importance of holistic treatment.
 In fact, integrative treatment—which blends conventional and complementary treatment approaches— has grown in healthcare settings across the country.2